rashmirrajashekara/docs/quick-start-guides/Secure Key Caching - Containerization.md

 #### Generating keys

-* From cluster node, copy `k8s/manifests/kbs/rsa_create.py` to KMIP server and execute it using `python3 rsa_create.py`.
+* From cluster node, copy `k8s/manifests/kbs/rsa_create.py` to KMIP server, update KMIP server IP in rsa_create.py inside single quote and execute it using `python3 rsa_create.py`.
 It will generate the KMIP KEY ID and server.crt.
 Copy server.crt to cluster node.

 * On cluster node, navigate to `k8s/manifests/kbs/`